u-boot/u-boot/doc/develop/testing.rst

    ./test/py/test.py --bd sandbox_spl --build -k test_spl

-See test/py/README.md for more information about the pytest suite.
+See :doc:`py_testing` for more information about the pytest suite.

 See :doc:`tests_sandbox` for how to run tests directly (not through pytest).